shotstack/domain-real-estate-demo/README.md

 #### Backend API

-The backend API with an endpoint which searches the Pexels API, prepares the edit and posts the data to the Shotstack API.
+The backend API with an endpoint which searches the Domain API, prepares the edit and posts the data to the Shotstack API.
 A status endpoint is also available which can be polled to return the status of the video as it renders.